teesloane/Auth-Boss/README.md

 Your browser is considered an HTTP client - because it sends _requests_ to an HTTP server.
 There are many different kind of _requests_ that your client can make — you may have heard of some of the most popular ones — `GET` `POST` `PUT` and `DELETE`.

-HTTP servers send _responses_ to your browser, the client — these responses come in the form of _Resources_.
+HTTP servers send _responses_ to your browser — the client — these responses come in the form of _Resources_.
 Resources could be (but are not limited to): HTML files, images, text, JSON, and more.
 You can (kind of) think of `resources` as "files" that come back from a server.

 _Other Links on this topic_:

 - [HTTP Made Really Easy](http://www.jmarshall.com/easy/http/#whatis)
-- [RFC2616 ](https://tools.ietf.org/html/rfc2616) — this is a massive document, that may be outdated, but at least lists the documents that have superseded it.
+- [RFC2616 ](https://tools.ietf.org/html/rfc2616) — this is a massive document-spec-thing on HTTP.
+It is listed as outdated, but also lists the documents that have superseded it.
 - [rfc7235](https://tools.ietf.org/html/rfc7235) — http documentation specifically regarding Authentication.
 Another large, and (in my opinion) scary looking doc.
 I have not read this, nor the link above.